AndrejMazhenkovski/shopify-nextjs-non-embedded-app/README.md

 # 🚀Free Shopify x Next.js App Template for serverless non-embedded Apps

-Everything to build your next non-embedded Shopify App and Marketing pages in one place.
+Everything to build your next non-embedded Shopify App using NextJS.
 This Template utilizes Middleware and APIs for OAuth, so no custom server is needed.

 Intentionally barebones. 🦴
+Updated to Shopify API 2023-07

 ## Table of Contents

 - 🤩 Features
 - 👀 Requirements
 - 🤓 Getting Started
-- 🚀 One click deploy
+- 🚀 Authors & Contributors
 - 🧰 Built with

 ## 🤩 Features